Caring for the Vulnerable Child

 Anybody who wants to work with children using the Vulnerable Child curriculum should complete the online training.
 There are two trainings available.
 One is focused on parents/caregivers who would like to use the curriculum in their home with their children.
 The other is designed to train people who would like to become Vulnerable Child Program Coordinators and work with families, usually through a church or other organization.

 Because the courses are online, each participant can complete the work on their own timeframe within the parameters set by the online instructor.
-Their is a beginning date, an end date and each assignment must be completed within the week it is assigned.
+There is a beginning date, an end date, and each assignment must be completed within the week it is assigned.

 All families would benefit by using the Vulnerable Child curriculum.
 Foster and adopted children inherently have experienced trauma so families who are involved in either would benefit a great deal by either doing the curriculum in their homes or attending a Vulnerable Child group.
 Biological children who have experienced trauma, such as divorce, death, incarceration, etc., also would experience healing through the curriculum.
 Additionally, using the Vulnerable Child curriculum in homes that have both bio and foster/adopted children can be very powerful in many ways.
 Finally, the Vulnerable Child curriculum can be helpful in homes with children with low trauma by creating a stronger connection and level of communication.